vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 string s2 = 21.to_string ();             // => "21"
 ```

-If you want learn how print your string jump it [02-09 Input / Output](02-09-input-output)
+To learn how to print strings to the console, see [2.9.
+Input / Output](02-09-input-output).
 Two useful methods for writing and reading strings to/from the console
 (and for your first explorations with Vala) are `stdout.printf()` and
 `stdin.read_line()`: